stapi-spec/stapi-spec/examples/collections_planet.md

 # Opportunities

-1. Request opportunities for a given set of constraints (constraints are sent as ~~an Order-like~~ cql2json)
+1. Request opportunities
+** some required entities (product_id, datetime, geometry) could be on the top-level ** others will fit into constraints and will be parsed
 2. Receive opportunities (Order-likes)
 3. Select opportunities and send unchanged to /order